Creating longitudinal weights

 Hopefully this clears up my original post.

-#7 Updated by Olena Kaminska about 1 year ago
+#7 Updated by Olena Kaminska over 1 year ago

 I see the problem you are facing and I see the reasoning behind it.
 I will make two further suggestions:

 1. If you create your own weights - make sure that you think about the population definition that you want to represent, especially in terms of birth and death.
 Do you want to represent people you live in 1992 but died since?
 Keep this in mind when you are describing the dataset and when you are talking about your results.

 2. Run the results with the new weights and compare them to the results obtained with our weights.
 The expectation is that the model values won't change but the confidence intervals /may/ (though don't have to) get smaller - so you may find significant results where the previous results were marginal.